 Is this a cyclical thing?

-statistical argument here but my impression, and a lot of peoples impression is that people are less tolerant now than they were.
-The video nasties, as they were described, of ten or fifteen years ago, have to some extent gone and in the cinema
+argument here but my impression, and a lot of peoples impression is that people are less tolerant now than they were.
+The video nasties, as they were described, of ten or fifteen years ago, have to some extent gone and in the cinema the action

-the action heroes are getting a bit old and haven't precisely been replaced.
+heroes are getting a bit old and haven't precisely been replaced.
 I think people's tolerance, of sexual violence in particular is less.
-But on the whole people's tolerance of sexual explicitness is growing and there are some
+But on the whole people's tolerance of sexual explicitness is growing and there are some interesting regional

 How do you account for that?